 Have you ever noticed that we always want what we can’t have?
-We are almost guaranteed to lust after excess or the unattainable—guacamole at Chipotle, bigger tires on the truck, a flashy toy or some gleaming carbon bicycle.
+We are almost guaranteed to lust after excess or the unattainable—guacamole at Chipotle, bigger tires on the truck, a flashy toy or some gleaming carbon bicycle, like the Santa Cruz Bronson reviewed here.
 Why this happens is something that’s probably best discussed with your therapist and not in a bike review, but the phenomenon is real.

 Like clockwork, anytime I took the Bronson CC out for a test ride, at least one person would ask me about the bike, beg me to ride it or just stare as a little puddle of drool started to form below them.
 The bike has a sex factor that is undeniable.
 Those kinds of things happen when you’re aboard a flashy bike with a $9,999 sticker price.